Eptagone/Telegram.BotAPI/src/Telegram.BotAPI/README.md

 **Telegram.BotAPI** is one of the most complete libraries available to interact with the Telegram Bot API in your .NET projects.
 Free and open source.

-It contains all the methods and types available in the Bot API 6.1 released on April 16, 2022.
+It contains all the methods and types available in the Bot API 6.1 released on June 20, 2022.

 ---